Affiliate links on Android Authority may earn us a commission. Learn more.

 How to pair a HomePod or HomePod mini with an iPhone or iPad

-- First, unpack the HomePod and place it on a flat surface.
+• First, unpack the HomePod and place it on a flat surface.
 Apple recommends leaving at least 6 inches of space around it.
-If you’ve got a white 2nd gen model, you may want to place it on a coaster or stand to prevent stains on wood surfaces.
+If you’ve got a 2nd gen model in white, you may want to place it on a coaster or stand, since white models are prone to staining wood surfaces.

-- When asked, center the HomePod’s lights in the viewfinder on your iPhone or iPad.
-Alternately, tap Enter Passcode Manually, and Siri will provide a four-digit passcode to enter on your device.
+• Center the HomePod’s lights in the viewfinder on your iPhone or iPad.
+Alternately, tap Enter Passcode Manually, and Siri will provide a four-digit passcode.

 If the setup screen doesn’t appear

-You may be able to get the setup screen to show by simply re-locking and unlocking your iPhone or iPad.
-On the rare occasion when that doesn’t work, here’s what to do.
+If the setup screen isn’t appearing, you may be able to fix that by simply re-locking and unlocking your iPhone or iPad.
+On the rare occasion when that doesn’t work either, here’s what to do.

-If the process still doesn’t work, you may have to reset your HomePod and try again, or else follow troubleshooting steps below.
+If the process is still broken, you may have to reset your HomePod and try again, or else follow troubleshooting steps below.

 Troubleshooting tips if your Apple HomePod setup isn’t working